waddaboo/shorturl/README.md

 npm run local
 ```

-5. API can then be accessed at http://localhost:8080/v1.0/
+5. API can then be accessed at http://localhost:8080/shorturl/api/v1.0/

+6. Alternatively, hosted API can be accessed at https://shorturl-412709.as.r.appspot.com/shorturl/api/v1.0

 ## API Documentation